dotnet/dotnet-docker/1.0/README.md

 FROM microsoft/dotnet:nanoserver
 ```

 Add the following additional lines to your Dockerfile, which will both build and run your application in the container.
-This Dockerfile has been optimized to take advantage of Docker layering, resulting in faster image building for iterative development.
-The file can be made shorter but wouldn't be better.
+This Dockerfile has been optimized (note the two `COPY` commands) to take advantage of Docker layering, resulting in faster image building for iterative development.

 ```dockerfile
 WORKDIR /dotnetapp